back-stack/showcase/README.md

 Credentials:

-**NOTE**: Although cloud provider credentials are not required, you cannot provision new clusters.
+**NOTE**: Although cloud provider credentials are not required, without them you cannot provision new clusters.

 ---